the corner

 dendrite

-A live diffusion-limited aggregation.
-Particles spawn on a ring outside the growing cluster, do a random walk one lattice step at a time, and freeze in place the instant they touch a stuck neighbour.
+A live aggregation sandbox with three interchangeable growth models.
+Particles spawn outside the growing cluster and freeze in place the instant they touch a stuck neighbour — the three models disagree on how a particle gets there.
 Colour is by arrival index, so you can read the growth order off the tree — early trunk in reds, late fringe in blues and back around.

 2026-07-02